 = [LDL Cholesterol / HDL Cholesterol]

-The LDL/HDL ratio is more important ratio than total cholesterol/HDL because LDL is a measure of bad cholesterol and HDL is a measure of good cholesterol.
-LDL/HDL is therefore an accurate measure of heart disease although it is costly to measure LDL cholesterol.
-The risk levels of different values of LDL/HDL ratios are:
+Some experts consider LDL/HDL ratio as more important ratio than total cholesterol/HDL because LDL is a measure of bad cholesterol and HDL is a measure of good cholesterol.

-One should try to reduce LDL cholesterol and raising HDL cholesterol to achieve a LDL HDL ratio below 3.
+One should try to lower LDL cholesterol and raise HDL cholesterol.